nomadkaraoke/python-audio-separator/README.md

 ## Installation 🛠️

-You can install Audio Separator using pip:
+You can install Audio Separator using pip, use one of the following depending on your device:

-`pip install audio-separator`
+- `pip install audio-separator` (CPU only, no specific hardware acceleration, slow)

-### Extra installation steps for use with a GPU

-Unfortunately the way Torch and ONNX Runtime are published means the correct platform-specific dependencies for CUDA use don't get installed by the package published to PyPI with Poetry.
+- `pip install audio-separator[gpu]` (Nvidia GPU with CUDA support)
+- `pip install audio-separator[silicon]` (Apple Silicon with CoreML support, macOS Sonoma+)

+### Requirements

+You'll need two other things installed on your system: `ffmpeg` and `libsndfile`.
+These should be easy to install on most platforms, e.g.

+- Debian/Ubuntu: `apt-get update; apt-get install -y libsndfile1-dev ffmpeg`
+- macOS: `brew update; brew install libsndfile ffmpeg`

+### GPU / CUDA specific steps

+In theory, all you should need to do to get `audio-separator` working with a GPU is install it with the `[gpu]` extra as above.

+However, sometimes getting both PyTorch and ONNX Runtime working with CUDA support can be a bit tricky so sometimes it may not be that easy.

-As such, if you want to use audio-separator with a CUDA-capable Nvidia GPU, you need to reinstall them directly, allowing pip to calculate the right versions for your platform:
+You may need to reinstall them directly, allowing pip to calculate the right versions for your platform:

 - `pip uninstall torch onnxruntime`
 - `pip cache purge`
+- `pip install torch torchvision torchaudio`
+- `pip install onnxruntime-gpu`

+Depending on your hardware, you may get better performance with the optimum version of onnxruntime:
+- `pip install "optimum[onnxruntime-gpu]"`

+Depending on your CUDA version and hardware, you may need to install torch from the `cu118` index instead:
-- `pip install torch "optimum[onnxruntime-gpu]"`
+- `pip install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu118`

-This should get you set up to run audio-separator with CUDA acceleration, using the `--use_cuda` argument.

-> Note: if anyone has a way to make this cleaner so we can support both CPU and CUDA transcodes without separate installation processes, please let me know or submit a PR!
+> Note: if anyone knows how to make this cleaner so we can support both different platform-specific dependencies for hardware acceleration without a separate installation process for each, please let me know or raise a PR!

 ## Usage 🚀